Umina is a coastal village on the Central Coast, New South Wales, Australia.

 The walk alone is pleasant, and you can access it with a wheelchair, although a little bumpy.

-READ MORE: Bulgandry Aboriginal art site
+Find out more about the Bulgandry Aboriginal art site

-Six Degrees Café is a popular place in Umina to have breakfast and an excellent coffee.
+Six Degrees Café is a popular place in Umina to have breakfast and excellent coffee.
 Enjoy French toast, waffles or egg benedict.
 They also have vegetarian and vegan options.
 The café closes mid-afternoon.
 Located 327 West Street.

 Miori Japanese Restaurant offers authentic Japanese cuisines like sushi, sashimi and tempura.
 Enjoy this little gem in Umina and try a variety of different dishes.
 Located 312-320 Trafalgar Avenue.